-I wanted to make a DIY Lego desk or table for him for my son's friend's birthday.
-We found a roll top desk for $20.00 on a local classified ad site.
-A friend and I built a customized DIY Lego Roll Top Desk.
+I wanted to make a DIY Lego desk or table for my son’s Legos.
+I got a roll top desk for $20.00 on a local classified ad site.
+Together, with a friend, we built a customized DIY Lego Roll Top Desk.
 The kids have absolutely loved it.

 It has been great for a few different reasons.